The part renters don't know

 How long does an eviction affect credit?

 An eviction itself does not appear directly on your credit report.
-However, if the landlord sent unpaid rent to collections or obtained a civil money judgment, those items can remain on credit reports for 7 years.
+However, if the landlord sent unpaid rent to collections or obtained a civil money judgment, those items can remain on credit reports for up to 7 years.

 What if the eviction was COVID-related?